-We know that walking for every day journeys, pleasure and health helps to keep people connected, increases independence, reduces isolation and benefits health.
+We know that walking for everyday journeys, pleasure and health helps to keep people connected, increases independence, reduces isolation and benefits wellbeing.
 Despite this, too many people in later life face barriers to everyday walking.

-Our Case Studies give a summary of a work in Edinburgh, Airdrie, and Hawick with older residents campaigning for better streets.
+Our Case Studies give a summary of project work in Edinburgh, Airdrie and Hawick with older residents campaigning for better streets.

 Get in touch

 If you would like to know more about our work with communities, participate in our current projects, or would like some advice about walking and your local streets and spaces, please contact our Communities team on 0131 243 2649 or email email@example.com